LGBTQ culture in Australia: Sports

 Players of the Sydney Convicts at the 2021 Sydney Gay and Lesbian Mardi Gras.

-In 1982, the first LGBTQ football team, known as the ‘Adelaide Armpits’, started its first season in the city of Adelaide.
+In 1982, the first LGBTQ football team, known as the 'Adelaide Armpits', started its first season in the city of Adelaide.
 This team continued to compete in various events in South Australia for a period of 30 years.

 The Sydney Convicts are the first gay and inclusive club in Rugby Australia.
 Founded in 2004, they compete in the Sydney Suburban Rugby Union (Subbies) championship under the umbrella of Woollahra Colleagues RFC, and are members of the NSW Rugby Union.
 They are also dedicated to promoting the fight against homophobia in sports and have been involved in a number of initiatives to bring about change.
 Together with their partners and sponsors, they have worked to increase awareness and conversation around the issue.
 Following the 2014 Bingham Cup in Sydney, they launched an inclusion and anti-homophobia framework specifically designed for sports in Australia.
-They also led the international ‘Out on The Fields’ survey, which investigated homophobia in sport, the first study of its kind globally.
+They also led the international 'Out on The Fields' survey, which investigated homophobia in sport, the first study of its kind globally.

+In Victoria, Melbourne Rovers SC, founded in 2008, is an LGBTQIA+ inclusive community football club competing in Football Victoria's metropolitan leagues.
+The club was featured in Museums Victoria's Home is Football exhibition documenting the role of football in Australian migrant and LGBTQ communities.

 Days ahead of the 2022 World Cup in Qatar, Australia's national team, the Socceroos, released a video calling for human rights reforms and the decriminalisation of LGBTQ relationships in the host country, highlighting concerns about the treatment of migrant workers and advocating for the freedom to love without restriction.
 This statement coincided with the anniversary of player Josh Cavallo's public announcement of his sexual orientation a year earlier.